pytorch/glow/README.md

 eliminating the need to implement all operators on all targets.
 The lowering phase is designed to reduce the input space and allow new hardware backends to focus on a small number of linear algebra primitives.
+The design philosophy is described in an [arXiv paper](https://arxiv.org/abs/1805.00907).

 ![](./docs/3LevelIR.png)